-- Use vector-based text, graphics and imagery to deliver an effective message. - Understand the tools used in creating vector-based shapes, graphics and text. - Apply grids to page layouts.
+- Use vector-based text, graphics, and imagery to deliver an effective message. - Understand the tools used in creating vector-based shapes, graphics, and text.

 GD 2220 - Raster Image Processing

 This sophomore-level course introduces digital photo manipulation and imaging techniques for visual communication.
 Through demonstrations and exploration of concepts that make for effective communication, students learn tools and techniques available in Adobe Photoshop.
 Upon successful completion of this course, students demonstrate an understanding of photo manipulation software and its uses for the visual communicator.